yu-edwin/5500/PRD.md

 2.1 The user can give the link to a clothing item (essential)

-2.2 The link can be accessed and then the images for the clothing item can be obtained (essential)
+2.2 The link can be accessed and stored on the app (essential)

+2.3 The images for the clothing item can be shown on the app (essential)

+2.4 The user should be able to keep track of their clothes on the app (essential)

 ## Requirements